 Monday through Saturday, 8 am to 10 pm

-Launched in November 2016, Cowork In chose a less-central location, although it’s still just a few blocks from the sea.
-Found beside the airport in Avenida de Aviación, the area is a little grim, and lacks the charm of other parts of Playa.
+Launched in late 2016, Cowork In chose a less-central location, although it’s still just a few blocks from the sea.
+Found beside the airport in Avenida de Aviación, the area is a little grim and lacks the charm of other parts of Playa.

 However, if you decide to give Cowork In a try, you’ll find a functional, welcoming space, with a very attractive drawcard: it boasts the quickest Internet in town.
 They advertise a 100Mbps connection and, even though it typically ranges between 50-90Mbps, you’ll appreciate the extra speed when it comes to getting work done.

 Coffee (including Nespresso), tea and cookies are up for grabs on the premises.

 The surrounding area isn’t the most lively in terms of restaurants and bars, unfortunately.
 Two good options are Al Comal, with traditional Mexican food, and Estia, if you are in the mood for feta salad and moussaka.

 - Weekly rate: 999 pesos

 Private offices cost twice as much per hour, day, or week.
 The monthly rate for a private office is 7499 pesos.